madhavgopi3/ChordPilot/README.md

-# Melody Harmoniser
+# Harmony Helper

-Melody Harmoniser is a tool that suggests possible chords for each bar when a melody is provided.
-It lets the user input a melody and displays the corresponding chords for each bar, continuously ranked depending upon the preceding chord selections.
+Harmony Helper is a tool that suggests possible chords for each bar when a melody is provided.
+It lets the user input a melody and displays the corresponding chords for each bar, with the suggestions dynamically changing based on the user's choices.

 This enables both advanced and amateur musicians to explore the magic of chords, by inputting any melody of their liking, with an easy to navigate user interface.
 The only pre-requisite is the knowledge to draw notes on a pianoroll, which is the easiest form of music input.

+It is important to mention that the purpose of this tool is not to simply harmonize a melody on its own.
+The main use for this tool is to add some suggestions that the user might come across.
+In other words, the user is expected to at least have a very broad idea of how they want to harmonise the melody.
+This tool will just give the user some new ideas.

 ## Implementation